Unisolver: PDE-Conditional Transformers Towards Universal Neural PDE Solvers: Experiments

+\paragraph{{Visualization of learned PDE embeddings}} Firstly, focusing on the effect of LLMs in Unisolver, we compared various LLMs and found comparable performances among them in Figure~\ref{fig:vis}(a).
+Going further, we analyze the PDE embeddings in Figure~\ref{fig:vis}(b-c), where principal component analysis (PCA) \cite{jolliffe2016principal} is applied to intuitively visualize the LLM embeddings of equation symbols and deep PDE conditions learned by Unisolver for 1D time-dependent PDEs.
+In Figure \ref{fig:vis}(b), we observe that PDEs with similar complexity are encoded into similar embeddings, highlighting that LLM can indeed effectively capture prior mathematical knowledge.
+In Figure \ref{fig:vis}(c), the trajectories of deep conditions resemble parabolas with varying degrees of curvature, indicating that the learned deep conditions successfully capture the variations of PDE components.

-\paragraph{Scalability} Scalability is vital for building a universal PDE solver.
-Figure \ref{fig:Scalability} illustrates our exploration of Unisolver's scalability, where we progressively increase the training data by 60 times and the model parameters by 21 times.
-Unisolver exactly displays the scaling law, achieving better performance with increased data and parameters, posing the potential for a universal PDE solver.
+\paragraph{Scalability} Scalability is crucial for building a universal neural PDE solver.
+Figure \ref{fig:Scalability} illustrates our exploration of Unisolver's scalability, where we progressively increase the \emph{training data} by 60 times and the \emph{model parameters} by 21 times.
+Unisolver exactly displays the scaling law, achieving better performance with increased data and parameters, posing the potential for a universal neural PDE solver.